Meet Our Students

 MFA Students

-Sarah Brockhaus is a first-year MFA candidate in poetry at LSU.
-She grew up in Omaha, Nebraska, and
+Sarah Brockhaus is an MFA candidate in poetry at LSU.
+She grew up in Omaha, Nebraska, and graduated

-graduated from Salisbury University in Maryland with a B.A. in English.
-She is blog
+from Salisbury University in Maryland with a B.A. in English.
+She is a co-editor for

-Šari Dale is a first-year MFA candidate from a resource town in Northern Canada.
+Šari Dale is a second-year MFA candidate from a resource town in Northern Canada.
 She received

 her BA in English & Creative Writing from the University of British Columbia Okanagan